The Exactweld was produced from 1984 to 1987 by Guy Pearson and John Baldwin at East Grinstead, Sussex.

 Pearson and Baldwin wanted a good machine for the grand prix circuit and so produced this highly innovative motorcycle.

 It had a 250cc water-cooled, tandem-twin, two-stroke engine with the cylinders inclined forward at 45 degrees.
 The compact unit had disc valves, on one or both sides of the crankcase, electronic ignition and a six-speed gearbox.

 The novel chassis used the engine assembly to connect the front and rear suspension systems and had telescopic, pivoted forks in a sheet-alloy fabrication that bolted to the cylinder heads and carried the radiator.
 At the rear, the fork pivoted in a casting bolted to the back of the gearbox and was controlled by a single horizontal unit.

-Although the machine was powerful and ran well, it took a lot of time and effort to produce and development was hard to carry out.
-They were eventually swamped by the Japanese market.
+Although the machine was powerful and ran well, it took a lot of time and effort to produce and development was arduous.
+They were eventually overwhelmed by the Japanese factories.

 If you have further information or a query related to this page, please contact us